DreaminDani/chat-fallback/README.md

 ## Work log
 - [x] Initial skeleton with SvelteKit
 - [x] Form that asks users if they're in a noisy environment / can use headphones
-- [ ] Show zoom link if qualified, show fallback page if not
+- [x] Show zoom link if qualified, show fallback page if not
 - [x] Integrate chat solution (Chaport) with fallback page
+- [ ] Add a speed test to determine if user should fallback to chat
 - [ ] Support URL Parameter to skip straight to chat
 - [ ] Styling cleanup / externalize branding assets
 - [ ] Externalize chat solution / support multiple chat solutions